-Most manufacturers of VAV terminals offer a hot water coil selection program.
-This selection, however, cannot defy the basic laws of physics, (regardless of what is specified).
-Unlike custom air handlers, the fin spacing, circuiting, and tube spacing are usually fixed for VAV box coils.
+The Krueger selection program (The Krueger KSelect VAV terminal selection program) is very powerful tools, with many options, but cannot defy the basic laws of physics, (regardless of what is specified).
+Unlike custom air handlers, the fin spacing, circuiting, and tube spacing are fixed for VAV box coils.
 This means that there is only one solution for a given gpm, # of rows and airflow rate, for a given coil size.

-When selecting a coil, one can pick only one independent variable, with different parameters for increasing the number of rows, gpm, etc. The selection of the best path almost always requires a discussion with the engineer.
-It is necessary to know which item on the provided schedule is to be met.
-While this should probably be the BTUH, it is often the gpm (which is apparently set in concrete due to prior pump selection), etc. Both scheduled gpm and BTUH often cannot be met, (unless of course one will allow fractional rows)
+When selecting a coil, one can pick only one independent variable, with different parameters for increasing the number of rows, gpm, etc. There are 6 different calculation paths included in the program.
+The selection of the best path almost always requires a discussion with the engineer.
+If given a schedule to meet that is based on a coil other than Krueger's it is necessary to know which item on the provided schedule is to be met.
+While this should probably be the BTUH, it is often the gpm (which is apparently set in concrete due to prior pump selection), etc. Both scheduled gpm and BTUH cannot be met, unless the Krueger coil is the basis of design.
+Pick one!

-As discussed earlier, the coil leaving air should be fixed so as to not exceed ASHRAE's recommended 15°F delta-t maximum (Chapter 32, Fundamentals Handbook) except in unoccupied morning warm-up, for effective air distribution in the room.
+As discussed earlier, the coil leaving air should be fixed so as to not exceed ASHRAE's recommended 15°F delta-t maximum (Chapter 20, Fundamentals Handbook) except in unoccupied morning warm-up, for effective air distribution in the room (this is the default calculation method, method #2).
 This often requires adjusting the heating CFM to achieve the desired room BTUH at a discharge air temperature that will promote good room air distribution and ventilation mixing.
-This action is apparently seldom performed, but should be.
+This action is seldom performed, but should be.
+The user inputs the room temperature and the room load (not coil load), and the program calculates the necessary airflow at the selected leaving air temperature.
+With today's DDC controls, or with a parallel fan terminal, this reheat airflow setting is easy to establish.